KoboldAI/KoboldAI-Client/README.md

 So - your .pt's model folder should look like this: "4bit.pt, config.json, generation_config.json, pytorch_model.bin.index.json, special_tokens_map.json, tokenizer.model, tokenizer_config.json" Note: the 4bit.pt file can be in the same folder as the regular HF .bin files it was quantized from, so long as the 4-bit toggle switch is on, it'll load the quantized model (4-bit switch explained below).

-If you haven't done so already, exit the command prompt/leave KAI's (base) venv
+If you haven't done so already, exit the command prompt/leave KAI's conda env.
+(Close the commandline window on Windows, run `exit` on Linux)

 Run `play.bat` [windows] or `play.sh` [linux]